 Shave Sense Technology

-Updates these days in shaver series are mostly visual than actual improvement in shaving performance.
+Updates these days in the shaver series are mostly visual than actual improvement in shaving performance.
 However, we see some definite improvements in LT shavers of the Arc 3 series.

 They are much better looking than the earlier models and have some nifty features like shave sensing technology.
 However, the same number of shaving elements and motor makes them perform more or less the same.